 Bev is a client service coordinator at the Pet Clinic.
 Originally, she’s from Tecumseh, NE and moved to Omaha for a job with Wheeler’s Farm Store.
 Bev comes from an extensive background in customer service and knew that working with animals and using her skill set would be the perfect job for her.
 In her spare time, Bev loves to read, crochet, bake and spend time with family and friends.
 She and her husband just celebrated their 25th anniversary, and together, they have three children, along with a grandson.
 Soon they’ll be expecting their first granddaughter.
 Bev has two granddogs, “Zoey” and “Buddy.”

 Tatum is a client service coordinator who hails from Anna Maria Island, Florida.
-She ended up in Nebraska to be closer to her family.
-She graduated from the University of Nebraska at Omaha, where she earned a Bachelor of Arts in International Studies, with concentrations in International Business Management, Business Leadership, and Global Strategic Studies.
+She recently graduated from the University of Nebraska at Omaha, where she earned a Bachelor of Arts in International Studies, and is now working to obtain two Masters of Science Degrees from Creighton University, one in Organizational Leadership and another in Negotiation and Conflict Resolution.
 Tatum also attended classes at George Mason University, focusing on International Economics, while she was interning for the United States Department of Energy.
-Tatum joined The Pet Clinic due to her love of animals, though it boils down to being obsessed with cats.
-Her passions include video gaming, cooking, bargain hunting, training her dog, "Abel," and coffee mug collecting.
-She lives with her fiancé, her two dogs “Baudelaire,” and "Abel," and three cats, “Jemima,” “Adrian” and “Daniel.”
-They are all the loves of her life, and she enjoys spending all of her free time with them!
+Tatum joined The Pet Clinic due to her love of animals.
+She and her husband are the proud pet parents of two dogs “Baudelaire,” and "Abel," and two cats, “Adrian” and “Daniel.”

 Ross is a jack of all trades, working as a client care coordinator and a kennel attendant.
 He is originally from Fayetteville, North Carolina, and moved to Lincoln, Nebraska with his family when he was young.
-Three years ago, he moved to Omaha to be with his best friend, who has since then turned into his fiancé.
-Ross has a strong interest in felines, and has three of his own, “Jemima,” “Adrian” and “Daniel,” as well as two dogs, “Baudelaire," and "Abel."
-Outside of animals, Ross has a passion for economics, accounting and finance.
+Four years ago, he moved to Omaha to be with his best friend, who has since then turned into his wife.
+Ross has a strong interest in felines, and has two of his own, “Adrian” and “Daniel,” as well as two dogs, “Baudelaire," and "Abel."
+Outside of animals, Ross has passions for economics, accounting and finance.
 He’s currently earning his Bachelor of Science in Accountancy at Bellevue University.

 Jill joined the The Pet Clinic family as a kennel assistant due to her desire to work with animals.
 She attended the Metropolitan Community College to obtain a degree in Business Management.
 On her days off, she enjoys fishing, as well as watching baseball and football.
 Another thing Jill loves it to show her two Labrador Retrievers, “T-bone” and “Ruby.”